Hurricane Irma is tracked by many, but it's final path remains mystery

 Put another way, Maue said: “If you had to go in a casino and bet on one model, you would bet on the ECMWF, because it would be right more often than the others.”

-But Maue and other experts stressed that they look at the European model along with many others in trying to predict the path and intensity of storms like Irma.
+But Maue and other experts stressed that they look at the European model, and the thousands of possible outcomes it spits out, along with many other models, in trying to predict the path and intensity of storms like Irma.

 The principal predictive tool operated in the United States is the Global Forecasting System (GFS), run by the National Weather Service.
 Models generally have become twice as good in predicting storm tracks over the last two decades and the GFS system is particularly strong in this regard, said Masters.